-(iii) Receivables from Committee of Management:
+(iii) Receivables from Committee of Management

-As at 31 December 2019, Sharon Smoothy owed the Union \$155 (2018: nil).
-This relates to personal travel costs that were booked in conjunction with business related travel and are to be reimbursed to the Union.
+At the end of the prior year Sharon Smoothy owed the Union \$155 (2020: \$Nil).
+This related to personal travel costs that were booked in conjunction with business related travel and were reimbursed to the Union.
 They are considered ordinary trade receivables, are not considered impaired, and are at arms length, with terms no more favourable than other receivables.
-This amount has been repaid in the current financial year.

-27 Cash flow information
+26 Cash flow information